-2. Choose a topic [individual discussions 23 and 30 September for Groups 1 and 2: 14, 16, 17 for Group 3- students in each group can sign up in excel spreadsheet in dropbox entitled "ECON 300 Individual Appointments" or by appointment; put file with paragraph with idea and how you would approach it by 9:00 am the day we meet in dropbox folder "Submissions/Initial Idea/ Group 1 or 2 or 3 (whichever you are in); name your file with your surname first and then "Initial Idea"]

-3. Tentative bibliography [put file with tentative bibliography by 9:00 am on October 14 in dropbox folder "Submissions/Tentative Bibliography/ Group 1 or 2 (whichever you are in) or by 9:00 am on 30 September 2015 for Group 3; name your file with your surname first and then "Tentative Bibliography"]

-4. Oral Presentation Assignment 2: Oral presentation of a paper in the literature on your topic [21 and 28 October and 23 September 2015 for respective groups; put slides in the dropbox folder "Presentation Slides/Group 1 or 2 (whichever you are in)/Oral Presentation Assignment 2" at least 18 hours in advance; name your file with your surname first and then "OPA 2"].
-For Oral Presentation Assignment 2: Choose one paper you have read, preferably published in an economics journal, related to your topic and summarize it in a 13-minute maximum oral presentation by answering the following questions.
+- 2. Choose a topic [individual discussions 21, 22 and 23 September for Groups 1 and 2: 14 September for Group 3- students in each group can sign up in excel spreadsheet in dropbox entitled "ECON 300 Individual Appointments" or by appointment; put file with paragraph with idea and how you would approach it by 9:00 am the day we meet in dropbox folder "Submissions/Initial Idea/ Group 1 or 2 or 3 (whichever you are in); name your file with your surname first and then "Initial Idea"] - 3.
+Tentative bibliography [put file with tentative bibliography by 9:00 am on 14 October in dropbox folder "Submissions/Tentative Bibliography/ Group 1 or 2 (whichever you are in) or by 9:00 am on 30 September 2016 for Group 3; name your file with your surname first and then "Tentative Bibliography"] - 4.
+Oral Presentation Assignment 2: Oral presentation of a paper in the literature on your topic [26 October for Groups 1 and 2 and 21 September 2016 for Group 3; put slides in the dropbox folder "Presentation Slides/Group 1 or 2 or 3 (whichever you are in)/Oral Presentation Assignment 2" at least 18 hours in advance; name your file with your surname first and then "OPA 2"].
+Choose one paper you have read, preferably published in an economics journal, related to your topic and summarize it in a 13-minute maximum oral presentation by answering the following questions. - a.

-- a.
 What is the major question or issue addressed in the paper? - b.
 What economic theory or principles were used to address the issue? - c.
 What data were used?
 What was the source of the data? - d.
 What was the empirical approach or estimation method employed?
 Examples might be comparing means, analysis of variance, regression analysis. - e.
 What were the major findings? - f.
-How is this paper related to the topic of your senior thesis.

-5. Written thesis proposal (objective (question, hypothesis), model, and research plan, including data sources and contemplated analysis) - maximum of four pages (put file with tentative bibliography by 5:00 pm on 10 November in dropbox folder "Submissions/Thesis Proposal/ Group 1 or 2 (whichever you are in) or by 5:00 pm on 14 October 2015 for Group 3; name your file with your surname first and then "Thesis Proposal")

-6. Oral Presentation Assignment 3: Oral thesis proposal (Oral Presentation Assignment 3 below) [11 and 18 November and 14 October 2015 for Group 3; put slides in the dropbox folder "Presentation Slides/Group 1 or 2 or 3 (whichever you are in)/Oral Presentation Assignment 3" at least 18 hours in advance; name your file with your surname first and then "OPA 3"].
-For Oral Presentation Assignment 3: Give a 13-minute maximum oral presentation of your proposed thesis including the following:
+How is this paper related to the topic of your senior thesis. - 5.
+Written thesis proposal (objective (question, hypothesis), model, and research plan, including data sources and contemplated analysis) maximum of four pages (put file with tentative bibliography by 5:00 pm on 7 November in dropbox folder "Submissions/Thesis Proposal/ Group 1 or 2 (whichever you are in) or by 5:00 pm on 12 October 2016 for Group 3; name your file with your surname first and then "Thesis Proposal").
+Provide copy to your secondary adviser. - 6.
+Oral Presentation Assignment 3: Oral thesis proposal presentation [2 and 9 November and 12 October 2016 for Group 3; put slides in the dropbox folder "Presentation Slides/Group 1 or 2 or 3 (whichever you are in)/Oral Presentation Assignment 3" at least 18 hours in advance; name your file with your surname first and then "OPA 3"].
+Give a 13-minute maximum oral presentation of your proposed thesis including the following: